trungkhang111005/psychic-engine/Electronics/README.md

      - Connect servo power to the same row as BEC positive.

 ## Testing
-1. Power up the setup and verify connections.
+1. Power up the setup and verify signals to motor and servo.
 2. Use the Arduino IDE serial monitor for debugging.

 ## Usage
 - Power on the car by connecting the battery to the ESP32.
-- Use the RC controller or a mobile app to navigate the car.
+- Use the controller to navigate the car.